Quori-Robot/quori_ros/README.md

 # quori_ros

-This catkin workspace contains all of the ROS packages necessary for full operation of the Quori robot platform from UPENN.
+This catkin workspace contains all of the ROS packages necessary for full operation of the Quori robot platform from UPenn.

 ## External Dependencies